uccser/cs-field-guide/docs/source/developer/interactives.rst

 A completed interactive requires the following to be included into the repository for release:

-- A ``README.md`` file explaining the interactive, linking to any necessary wiki pages.
+- A ``README.md`` file explaining the interactive, linking to any documentation or websites that future developers may find useful.
+  Uninteractives generally don't have a ``README.md`` file unless future developers may find it useful.
 - Extra libraries/scripts that have been used have been used and attributed correctly, see :ref:`licence-files`.
 - Be easily accessible on desktop and mobile, or show a disclaimer that it is suited for desktop use only.
 - Abides by the repository contribution style guidelines.